Knifemonkey/DDocumentor/README.md

-This is your new Play 2.1 application
+DDocumentor
 =====================================

+Projects that aims to create application that can generate documentation given specific markup from your sources files that are in VCS repository.

 This file will be packaged with your application, when using `play dist`.

 Useful commands
 ----------